0xDigimon/Intelligent-Mobile-Robot-IMR/README.md

 #### Structure
 - Any shape compatible with your case
 ### Installation
+we used the Linorobot packages [here](https://linorobot.org/) and we thank the Linorobot team to build this package <br>
-make sure you clone the repo from a melodic branch or any alternative branch mentioned in [ROS WIKI](http://wiki.ros.org/Documentation)
+these steps like prerequisites make sure you clone the repo from a melodic branch or any alternative branch mentioned in [ROS WIKI](http://wiki.ros.org/Documentation)
 - Install your Ubuntu [follow these steps](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview)
 - Install ROS Melodic [follow these steps](http://wiki.ros.org/melodic/Installation/Ubuntu)